Man dead following hit and run crash on Indy’s east side

-Officers say just crash happened just before 11:00 p.m.
+Officers say the crash happened just before 11:00 p.m.
 Friday at the intersection of East 46th Street and North Post Road.

-Officers say a preliminary investigation determined a red pickup truck traveling on North Post Road traveling southbound, struck a northbound passenger car as it was turning west onto East 46th Street.
+A preliminary investigation by IMPD determined a red pickup truck on North Post Road traveling southbound, struck a northbound passenger car as it was turning west onto East 46th Street.

 The man driving the struck passenger car was transported by EMS to a local hospital where he died shortly after arriving.